dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

 ## MapReduce

 - reduce doesn't start until all map is done
-- map -> shuffling -> reduce
+- map -> shuffle -> reduce
+- cannot concat map or reduce, only map - reduce - map - reduce - ...
 - shuffling
-    - transfer map output to reduce
+    - map jobs output -> shuffle them -> distribute to reduce jobs
+    - so if MapReduce is running across 20 machines, 1/20 of the data would not need to be transferred across networks but since it's local
 - distributed file system
     - e.g. GFS (Google File System), HDFS (Hadoop Distributed File System)
 - map